EmadFahim134/VectorVoice/README.md

 # VectorVoice:
-Aoi is a text-to-speech software that is used as an concept for using **Pandas** & **Numpy** to create a simple tts software using math and pure language.
+VectorVoice is a text-to-speech software that is used as an concept for using **Pandas** & **Numpy** to create a simple tts software using math and pure language.